 Your GP can help prepare a GP Mental Health Treatment Plan that allows you to use the Better Access initiative.
 The Better Access initiative gives Medicare rebates to eligible people, so they can access the mental health services they need.

-A Mental Health Treatment Plan provides you with access to 10 sessions a year with a specialised GP, psychiatrist, psychologist, eligible social worker or occupational therapist.
+A Mental Health Treatment Plan provides you with access to 10 sessions a year with a specialised GP, other eligible medical practitioner, psychologist, social worker or occupational therapist.
 If you are eligible for Medicare and get a referral from your GP, you can access these sessions in person, over the phone or via telehealth.
 Until 30 June 2022, an additional 10 sessions will be available.

-GP Mental Health Treatment Plans are also available to residents in aged-care facilities.
+GP Mental Health Treatment Plans are also available to residents in aged-care facilities until 30 June 2022.
 Residents can talk to their GP to see if preparing a plan is appropriate.

 If you need help to find a GP, including GPs who don’t charge their patients (known as bulk billing), visit healthdirect's service finder: